NeuraByte-UCSD-ITS/nutrirate/README.md

     These features may influence how people may perceive or rate a recipe (e.g., ease of preparation, gathering of ingridients)
 Our reasoning for not selecting columns such as rating or review is because that is not information we would not have on hand if a rating was yet to be made.
 All the features we selected is information we would have whether or not someone has already left a rating.

 **Evaluation Metrics**

 We used the following metrics to measure our progress:
    - **RMSE (Root Mean Squared Error):** Emphasizes large errors by squaring them before averaging, thus giving a sense of how off the model can be in “worst-case” scenarios
    - **MAE (Mean Absolute Error):** Straightforward measure of average absolute deviation from true ratings
    - **R² (Coefficient of Determination):** Indicates how much of the variance in average ratings is explained by the features

-Though our main metric is **RMSE** as ...
+Though our main metric is **RMSE.** Our reasoning is because large errors are penalized more than they would be with just MAE.
+MAE treats all errors equally, but because we're dealing with ratings that implies that an error of being off by an average of <0.4 is the same as an error of being off by an average of 3, which is clearly not the case.

 **Why This Matters**
-- Predicting **average_rating** can guide recipe creators to design or modify recipes that are more likely to garner higher user satisfaction.
+Predicting **average_rating** can guide recipe creators to design or modify recipes that are more likely to garner higher user satisfaction.
 It also builds upon the earlier hypothesis test that showed a slight negative relationship between high protein and ratings.

 Moving forward, we wanted to visualize correlations between the features and the target using a correlation matrix.